 Our approach to resilience is greatly enhanced by the lessons we learned following the extreme flooding and boil water notice in 2015 and 2016.
-Storms Desmond and Eva brought river levels significantly higher than ever recorded, demonstrating that flood defences and extreme events.
+Storms Desmond and Eva brought river levels significantly higher than ever recorded, demonstrating that flood defences and protection measures can be overwhelmed in extreme events.

 We have new incident management procedures with detailed contingency plans, and a directorled incident review board.
-We introduced Priority Services, tailoring support to the more vulnerable members of society in emergencies, engaged with charities to help reach people who may benefit from this service, and agreed a memorandum of understanding with the British Red Cross to support us in assisting vulnerable
+We introduced Priority Services, tailoring support to the more vulnerable members of society in emergencies, engaged with charities to help reach people who may benefit from this service, and agreed a memorandum of understanding with the British Red Cross to support us in assisting vulnerable customers in an incident.